 Some remains are spectacular: abandoned brochs, monasteries and castles, including many whose stories of construction and decline are unknown.
 Many are entirely uncelebrated sites of extraordinary historical potential, such as this precarious early-medieval settlement whose shape is transformed whenever northerly winds assault the Orkney coast:

-Oral and written sources tell of the searing misery inflicted on coastal regions by the preference of landlords for sheep over people; but they also record the joys of life in places that were once central to thriving economies, though they’re now often thought of as remote and isolated.
+Oral and written sources tell of the searing misery inflicted on coastal regions by the preference of landlords for sheep over people; but they also record the joys of life in places that have always been central to thriving economies, though they’re now often thought of as remote and isolated.

 Part of the purpose of The Frayed Atlantic Edge is to experiment with ideas about historical research.
 This experiment takes two forms.
 Coasts are the places at which the entanglement of human history with changes in climate, geology and nature is most evident.
-There are (it has been said before) only three certainties in life: death, taxes and coastal change.
 Here, the social histories of animals, the pasts of the landscape and the ocean itself are as significant as the histories of people: all are threads running through the same stories.

 Along these coastlines, similar ingredients of weather and geology take very different forms when inflected through the diverse cultures of Orkney, Uist or the Arans.
 But there are also some dramatic distinctions in geology and natural history.
-What difference does it make to human history, for instance, that while the coastline of the Isle of Lewis is still slowly rising (rebounding from the last glacial period), the coastline of Shetland is falling rapidly (over 9 metres during the short span of the human past)?
+In the Western Isles the coast is fertile, rich shell sand replenishing the earth, while the land is barren; in the Northern Isles the reverse is true, infertile sands smothering agricultural land.
+What difference does it make to human history that while the coastline of the Isle of Lewis is still slowly rising (rebounding from the last glacial period), the coastline of Shetland is falling rapidly (over 9 metres during the short span of the human past)?
 How should we interpret the ways in which many human buildings have been colonised by nature as the distribution of animal species has changed through time?
 The twentieth-century influx of fulmars into the Atlantic coasts of the British Isles might be called the most dramatic invasion of Britain since 1066: they now nest in the walls of structures whose builders would never have seen or heard of a fulmar.

-Here’s one of thousands of tiny, purring storm petrels that use the ancient man-made Broch of Mousa as though it were a natural hive:
+Tiny, purring storm petrels use the ancient man-made Broch of Mousa as though it were a natural hive: